 The history of sledding is quite interesting.
 Traditionally, sleds were used to transport goods and people in places where wheels could not operate.
-Toboggans, made of poles tied together with leather, were used by Native Americans to carry food, clothing, and other items through snow.
+Toboggans, made of poles tied together with leather, were used by Indigenous people across North America to carry food, clothing, and other items across snow.
+The Inuit people made the first toboggans out of whale bone or wood strips.
+The word "toboggan" comes from the word tobakun.
+This means "sled" in the language of the Mi'kmaq people, who are indigenous to Canada.

 Today, people of all ages enjoy sledding, tobogganing, and tubing as an enjoyable outdoor winter activity and sport.
-Tobogganing has even grown to be a formal sport in the winter Olympics.
+Tobogganing has even grown to be a formal sport in the Winter Olympics.